Local certification of graph decompositions and applications to minor-free classes: Introduction

 \subsection{Our results}

-An extensive line of work in structural graph theory aims to provide characterizations of classes using so-called decomposition theorems.
-Amongst the most famous examples of these theorems is the proof of the $4$-Color Theorem~\cite{appel1976every} or the Strong Perfect Graph Theorem~\cite{chudnovsky2006strong} which consists in decomposing graphs until we reach some elementary graphs.
+Answering Question~\ref{conj:minorconj} seems unfortunately out of reach, at the current state of our knowledge.
+We have explained above about why designing compact certification is hard for classes that do not have a constructive characterization.
+We will later give some intuition about why lower bounds seem equally difficult to get.
+In this paper, we intend to build the foundations needed to tackle Question~\ref{conj:minorconj}.
+More precisely, we have four types of contributions.

-Our goal in this paper is to prove that many of these decomposition tools can actually be used in order to certify the fact that the graph belongs to the class.
-We first prove that several classic decomposition techniques existing in the literature are suitable for certification.
-We then apply these general tools on Question~\ref{conj:minorconj} to prove that several $H$-minor free graph classes can be certified with $O(\log n)$ bits.
-In particular, our results provide evidence that, if the answer to Question~\ref{conj:minorconj} is negative then it is certainly for large non-planar graphs $H$.
+First, we show how to certify some graph decompositions.
+Such decompositions state how to build a class based on a few elementary graphs and a few simple operations.
+They are essential in structural graph theory, and more specifically in the study of minor-closed classes.
+Amongst the most famous examples of these theorems is the proof of the $4$-Color Theorem~\cite{appel1976every} or the Strong Perfect Graph Theorem~\cite{chudnovsky2006strong}.